-The expected delisting comes as North Korea moves to restart a disabled nuclear reactor in the past two weeks.
+The delisting came after North Korea moved to restart a disabled nuclear reactor in the past two weeks.

 It also follows days of intense internal debate in Washington and consultations with US negotiating partners.

-Neither the White House nor the state department would comment on the decision, which has been in the works since Christopher Hill, the chief US negotiator, returned from a trip to North Korea last week.
+Christopher Hill, the chief US negotiator, returned from a trip to North Korea to discuss the issue last week.

 Hill met North Korean officials for talks in Pyongyang and it was there that a breakthrough was achieved, South Korea’s Chosun Ilbo newspaper quoted a key government official in Seoul as saying.

 Monica Villamizar, Al Jzeera’s correspondent in Washington, said “it is an unprecedented agreement and very surprising” because of North Korea’s recent expulsion of nuclear inspectors and testing of missiles.

 Analysts say such a deal could halt the recent downward spiral in bilateral relations.